Food and Journeys®

 • Number of loaves.
 If you want smaller loaves, you can divide the dough into three equal portions instead of the suggested two.

 • Pizza stone.
-While a regular baking tray in the oven is perfectly fine, I always use my pizza stone to make khobz.
+While a regular baking tray in the oven is perfectly fine, a pizza stone helps mimic the temperature of the wood fire ovens used for baking khobz.
+So, if you have one, make sure you use it!

-I preheat the oven with the pizza stone inside for at least thirty minutes (like when making homemade pizza), then place the Moroccan bread loaf on top of the stone and cook as usual.
+For reference, I preheat the oven with the pizza stone inside for at least 30 minutes (as when making homemade pizza), then place the Moroccan bread loaf on the stone and cook as usual.

 📖 Recipe